IS CHRISTMAS REALLY CHRISTIAN?

 WHY DECEMBER 25th?

-Many of these celebrations took place for centuries before the birth of Christ.
-For example, the History Channel web site explains that “In the Northern hemisphere, the shortest day and longest night of the year falls on December 21 or December 22 and is called the winter solstice.
-Many ancient people believed that the sun was a god and...had become sick and weak.
-They celebrated the solstice because it meant that at last the sun god would begin to get well.”
-(The History Channel website, 2005, "The History of Christmas") The Encyclopedia Romana reveals that many Christmas traditions were adapted from a Roman celebration called the Saturnalia.
+Additionally, the Encyclopedia Romana reveals that many Christmas traditions were adapted from a Roman celebration called the Saturnalia.
 It explains that "at the time of the winter solstice (December 25 in the Julian calendar), Saturnus, the god of seed and sowing, was honored with a festival."
 It also states that “by the middle of the fourth century AD, [many of] its rituals had become absorbed in the celebration of Christmas."
-(Encyclopedia Roman, 2007, “Saturnalia”) It is obvious by these two references that the end of December was a time of pagan celebration that was adopted as the birth date of Jesus Christ.

 OTHER TRADITIONS AND THEIR ORIGINS